 WELCOME TO AIEF2020!

-More than 500 delegates, including heads of state and government, decision- makers, and leaders of industry from Africa, the Middle East and Asia are expected to participate in the Africa Islamic Economic Forum, which is scheduled to take place in Abuja, Federal Republic of Nigeria on the 23rd – 24th November, 2020, under the theme: Stimulating Africa’s Economic Growth through the Halal Economy.
+More than 500 delegates, including heads of state and government, decision- makers, and leaders of industry from Africa, the Middle East and Asia are expected to participate in the Africa Islamic Economic Forum, which is scheduled to take place by VIRTUAL on the 23rd – 24th November, 2020, under the theme: Stimulating Africa’s Economic Growth through the Halal Economy.

 AIEF 2020 is expected to become a large international platform for enabling the growth of Halal Economy throughout Africa.The goal of the Forum is to provide an international platform to deliberate issues, explore new ways, instruments and opportunities in Africa for the implementation of the United Nations Sustainable Development Goals in such areas as international trade, economics and technology, innovation and public-private partnership.
 The aim is to map the sectors and sub-sectors of the African Halal economy in order to understand what exists, where the value chain for each is concentrated, what possibilities exist to support and expand the varying sectors, as well as the emerging and informal, in order to maximize Africa’s potential for tapping into the USD$6 trillion plus Global Halal economy.